 Contact us Today For Case Assistance

-Even if your claim doesn’t affect the ride-sharing service, it is your legal right to file a claim against the driver by citing negligence in terms of failure to yield, road rage, distracted driving or speeding.
+Even if your claim doesn’t affect the ride-sharing service, it is your legal right to file a lawsuit against the driver by citing negligence in terms of failure to yield, road rage, distracted driving, or speeding.
 However, this is easier if you seek effective case representation.
 And this is what we can help you with.

 At the Law Office of Jason E. Taylor P.C., our lawyers can evaluate your case, file your claim, and fight for your case in court.
 Contact us now.
 Let us help you seek justice and the compensation you deserve.

 We have helped numerous clients get compensated in ride-sharing accidents.
 Let us see if we can help you too.
 Give us a chance to fight your case.

 Call us at (800) 351-3008 for an initial consultation.